Sitecore/sai-example-industry-verticals/industry-verticals/luxury-retail/README.md

 ## Overview

-Luxury retail is a simple website with sample Component implementation showcasing data source handling and other essentials.
-This demo site is built to showcase XM Cloud capabilities using the Content SDK.
+Luxury Retail is a demo website created to showcase a modern retail experience.The site is designed to demonstrate how a luxury brand can deliver a seamless and personalized experience to its customers.

 ## Developer Expectations:

 - Tailwind-based styling (Shadcn)
-- Personalized homepage via URL parameters
 - Modular components for reuse
 - Localization support